steveklewis/cog-funcs/topics/heraclitus_1.md

 ## Heraclitus' Idea of Flux

 There are at least two major interpretations of what this saying means.
-The first, from Plato, emphasizes the ever-changing nature of reality, sometimes called "flux," in contradistinction to Parmenides' monism that attempts to see the unchanging nature of reality.
+The first, from Plato, emphasizes the ever-changing nature of reality, sometimes called "flux," in contradistinction to Parmenides' monism that attempts to emphasize the unchanging nature of reality.
 However, there is another interpretation that seems to balance both the stability of reality and the ever-present change that still occurs:

 > If this interpretation is right, the message of the one river fragment, B12, is not that all things are changing so that we cannot encounter them twice, but something much more subtle and profound.
 It is that some things stay the same only by changing.
 One kind of long-lasting material reality exists by virtue of constant turnover in its constituent matter.
 Here constancy and change are not opposed but inextricably connected. [https://plato.stanford.edu/entries/heraclitus](Heraclitus @ Stanford)